Michael Maltzan: Career

 Maltzan founded Michael Maltzan Architecture, Inc. in 1995, with offices in Silver Lake, Los Angeles.
 His first solo project was completed in 1995 in the Downtown Los Angeles warehouse district.
 In 1996, he was commissioned to design a $2 million house in Beverly Hills for entertainment lawyer Alan Hergott.

 In 1998, Ann Philbin chose Maltzan as architect for a renovation of the Hammer Museum in Westwood, Los Angeles.
 In 1999, curator Terence Riley included him in the Museum of Modern Art’s influential exhibition “The Un-Private House.”

 In 2012, Maltzan and engineering firm HNTB were selected through an international competition to design the Sixth Street Viaduct.
-The bridge will replace the original 1932 Sixth Street Viaduct that suffers from alkali-silica reaction which makes the bridge vulnerable to seismic failure.
+The bridge replaced the original 1932 Sixth Street Viaduct that suffered from alkali-silica reaction, which made the bridge vulnerable to seismic failure.
 The bridge design is known as “The Ribbon of Light” and is the largest bridge project in the history of Los Angeles.
 The bridge opened to the public on July 9, 2022.